top of page

 The Sweetness of Life (or How to Reduce Carbs)

 Does your wish for sweetness get in the way of losing weight and feeling good mentally and physically over the long-term?
 Some of us do not focus on what we put in our mouths and how we feel about it.
+While the approach to appreciating life does not always involve reducing carbs from your diet, it seems to be a common denominator in the struggles of many of my clients.

 Many people enter hypnotherapy to lose weight or to be healthier, both physically and mentally.
 The most common thing people say to me about losing weight is that they would miss the sweetness in the foods they usually enjoy.
 They are sometimes willing to sacrifice their mental or physical wellness for the sweetness they crave in simple carbohydrates.